yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 This diagram lightly follows the example request for routing to Anthropic claude 3.5 sonnet model on AWS Bedrock.
 The flow can be described as:
-- The request comes in to `Envoy AI Gateway` instances.
+- The request comes into `Envoy AI Gateway` instances.
 - Ext Authorization filter is applied for checking if the user or account is authorized to access the model.
 - `Envoy AI Gateway` ExtProc calculates the backend by matching request headers such as model name and inject the routing header `x-ai-eg-selected-backend` for envoy routing filter.
 - `Envoy AI Gateway` ExtProc translates the user inference request (OpenAI) to the API schema of the AI service backend.